 * Geissele's Maritime Bolt Catch.
 Material from either the top edge of EMR-A's lever, or the bottom edge of Maritime Bolt Catch's lower paddle may need to be removed for both to work together.
 The close proximity of these two control surfaces makes this combination less than ideal.

 * KNS Gen 2 anti-rotation trigger/hammer pins.
-KNS Gen2 Mod2 and Gen JJ are both compatible.
+KNS Gen2 Mod2 and Gen JJ are both compatible with EMR-A with standard lever, but not with extended lever.

 * Battery assist device levers.